Bad Software Developers:

 If you see a shortcut, this does not mean that it will lead you to the right place.
 Shortcuts are appealing and we all sometimes walk along them, but very often they are dangerous.

-A quick solution can save you several hours or even days, but then it might cost you months and years of problems.
-Having succeeded now, you risk losing a good reputation that can’t be earned quickly.
+A good software developer knows: a quick solution can save several hours or even days, but then it might cost a client months and years of problems.

-The shortest path is not always the best one, remember this.
+The shortest path is not always the best one.

 Documentation for programmers is like castor oil.
 Managers believe that it is useful, and developers hate writing it.
 And yet one can’t do without it.

 The line between a successful product release and a failed deadline is very thin.
-Support your work with design documents, API specifications, guides and comments to the code.
+Every piece of work must be supported with design documents, API specifications, guides and comments to the code.

 Perhaps this statement is the most important characteristic of an unprofessional developer.

-Do not be afraid to say, “sorry guys, my bad, let’s try to fix it together.”
+Good programmer is not afraid to say, “sorry guys, my bad, let’s try to fix it together.”
 This is the right and healthy approach of a good specialist.
 Everyone makes mistakes and everyone understands this.
-The sooner you admit your mistake, the faster it will be fixed, and the less likely you are to repeat it.

 If programming was sex, there would be many unsatisfied computers in the world.
-You do something in a hurry, say “done”, and go to sleep peacefully.
+Developers do something in a hurry, say “done”, and go to sleep peacefully.

 Good developers seek to learn new things, rise to the architectural level and evaluate their creation with a bird’s-eye view of it.
 They learn to understand a concept in parts and as a whole.
 They always doubt and are critical of any decision – always looking for an ideal solution.